Caroline Arnold's Books

 North East Neighborhood House NENH

-North East Neighborhood House, 1929 2nd Street, NE, Minneapolis, Minnesota.
+North East Neighborhood House (NENH), 1929 2nd Street, NE, Minneapolis, Minnesota.
 In 2001 the building was placed on the National Register of Historic Places.
 Our apartment was on the third floor of the building.
+In 1963, NENH became East Side Neighborhood Services (ESNS), now located at 1700 2nd Street NE.

 Related Books